-SATN = Medium gloss that will enhance ANY color surface
+GLOZ = Medium/high gloss that will enhance ANY color surface

-Each are of the same polymer structure and blend.
+Each have the same polymer structure and blend.
 BLAK is the choice for faded black surfaces, and it's the best for tire dry rot prevention.
-BLAK can be used as a base coat followed with SATN of GLOZ.
-This layering will intensify the look, shine, and protective abilities.
+BLAK can be used as a base coat followed with GLOZ to intensify the look, shine, and protective abilities.
 Each individual product can also be layered for a similar effect.

-Q: Are BLAK, SATN, & GLOZ really safe for motorcycles and golf carts?
+Q: Are BLAK and GLOZ really safe for motorcycles and golf carts?

 A: YES!
 They offer a totally safe dry seal.

 These products will actually improve the tactile abilities of weathered rubber, plastic, and vinyl.
 Many customers even apply them to the tire face or tread for seasonal storage of tires.